-Argyle Lagoon is located approximately 0.6 miles downstream from the review area.
+Argyle Lagoon is located approximately 0.6 miles downstream and southeast of the review area.
 Argyle Lagoon is a part of the Puget Sound which is listed on the Navigable Waters of the United States in Washington State dated December 31, 2008.